Sewing machine maintenance – Is your machine happy?

 - Be sure to have your machine serviced at least once a year.

 - They will oil when needed, check tension settings, the timing, belts, and all other parts.

 Do I need to oil my machine?

-Once you have thoroughly cleaned your machine, you can oil it with sewing machine oil (refer back to your manual).
-Never use WD-40 or any other household oils.
-These are not suitable for sewing machines.
+Once you have thoroughly cleaned your machine, you can oil it with sewing machine oil (refer to your manual).
+Never use WD-40 or any other household oils, and these are not suitable for sewing machines.

 Again, check your manual; some of the newer sewing machines do not need to be oiled.

-If you do oil your machine, leave a piece of fabric under the presser foot., this will soak up any remaining oil.
-That way when you start your next project, you do not have to worry about any oil stains on your fabric.
+If you oil your machine, leave a piece of fabric under the presser foot.; this will soak up any remaining oil.
+That way, when you start your next project, you do not have to worry about any oil stains on your fabric.

 A well-maintained machine will last.
-It’s just like a car; it sometimes needs a little sprucing up, keeping it lint/dust free it will make sure your machine will last!
+It’s just like a car; it sometimes needs a little sprucing up; keeping it lint/dust-free will make sure your machine will last!

 What are your favorite tips for cleaning out your sewing machine, let us know below in the comments.

 Thanks for reading and until next time, may your stitches be straight!